microsoft/torchgeo/tests/data/README.md

 dst.write(rec)
 ```

-## VisionDataset
+## NonGeoDataset

-VisionDataset data can be created like so.
+NonGeoDataset data can be created like so.

 ### RGB images